 Start by making sure all the cold ingredients are brought to room temperature.
 Do this by setting them out for 1 hour before you begin making the cake.

-The mixture may look curdled at the point.
+The mixture may look curdled at this point.
 This is perfectly okay.
 It will smooth at once you add the flour.

-Spread the batter evenly in the prepared pan and bake it for 20-25 minutes.
+2. Spread the batter evenly into a greased 9-inch cake pan and bake at 350°F for 20-25 minutes.
 A toothpick inserted into the center should come out with only a few moist crumbs attached.

 Step 3: Make the whipped cream